DEGREE OF DOCTOR OF PHILOSOPHY

 Candidates for this degree are accepted under the general regulations of the School of Graduate Studies provided that they also satisfy the Centre for Comparative Literature’s requirements stated below.
 In all cases, their programs must be approved by the Centre.

 Admission to the PhD program requires a Master’s degree with an average grade of at least A-.
 Normally, the master’s degree will be in Comparative Literature; however, students with a master’s degree in a humanities discipline involving literary studies, especially specific language and literature programs, will also be considered.
 Applicants must already demonstrate an ability to work at the graduate level in one language other than English and to have reading knowledge of yet another language.
+Applicants may bring an established creative practice to the program: such applicants wishing to incorporate creative research methodologies into their dissertation should acquaint themselves with this option and indicate this interest at the time of application.
 Occasionally a student will be admitted directly into the PhD program after a Bachelor’s degree.
 In such cases, the student must still do the coursework for the MA as part of the work for the PhD.

 Ideally, the PhD program in Comparative Literature should be completed in four to five years.
 Candidates are required to take four and a half full-course equivalents.